 Dr. Cuddy’s research shows the existence of “power poses” that actually help you feel more powerful and confident.

 As they cross the finish line, most of the time, the winners of a race throw their arms up into the air, smiling a big smile, and lifting their chins up toward the sky in triumph.
 Even little kids do this without prompting when they win a race.
 It’s apparently an instinct.
+This is called the “starfish” power pose.

-Activating your Power!
+Activating Your Power!

 2. Before you call that recruiter or write that cover letter or email.

 I bet that being confident is communicated not only in our conversations, but also in our writing.
 Try it, and see how it works for you.
-Don’t be over-confident (“You’d be lucky if I accepted your job offer, toad!”) but avoid inviting rejection.
+Don’t be over-confident (“You’d be lucky if I accepted your job offer, toad!”), but avoid inviting rejection.

 3. Before telephone interviews.